robwillup/robwillup/README.md

 ### Other Interests

-And here's a few other things I don't use for work but like to learn and use in personal projects:
+And here's a few other things I haven't used for work yet but like to learn and use in personal projects:

 ![Raspberry Pi](https://img.shields.io/badge/-RaspberryPi-C51A4A?style=for-the-badge&logo=Raspberry-Pi)